The countdown is on: Vertex Energy Inc. (VTNR)

 Sponsored

-The company’s shares, operating in the sector of Energy managed to top a trading volume set approximately around 2257490 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Energy managed to top a trading volume set approximately around 16231153 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 The Analysts eye on Vertex Energy Inc. (VTNR)